VM as a Service in OpenShift Using Software Template Patterns

 When to use a new software template?

-Explore VMs creation with OpenShift Virtualization
+Explore VM Creation with OpenShift Virtualization

 -